jyl6932/EMobot/README.md

 2. Update your key and secret in `speech.py`.

 ### Debugging (Mac, could not use voice input/output function)
 1. Update the 6th lines **IS_JETSON = No** in `congfig.py`.
-And then the code could be suitable for Mac environmnet.
+And then the code could be suitable for Mac environment.
 2. Run `emobot.py` to start the project.

 ### Application (Jetson)
 1. Update the 6th lines **IS_JETSON = Yes** in `congfig.py`.
-And then the code could be suitable for Jetson environmnet.
+And then the code could be suitable for Jetson environment.
 2. Run `emobot.py` to start the project.
-3. Give your commonds according to conversation guidline.
-Mainly `Yes` and `No` to control the emobot.
-And also when the emobot is playing the video, you can also using `Stop` commond to stop it.
-Otherwise, it will automatically stop after 50s.
+3. Give your commands according to the conversation guideline.
+Mainly `Yes` and `No` to control the EMobot.
+And also when the EMobot is playing the video, you can also using `Stop` command to stop it.
+Otherwise, it will automatically stop after the 50s.

 ## Reference